dpzmick/ants/README.md

 -----
 ```
 make
-./run.sh GridXSize GridYSize NumAnts OutputDir TimeToRunSimulation (seconds)
+./run.sh ConfigFile OutputDir
 ```

+Examples of the config files should be given in the confs directory.

 After this you should end up with a new directory in OutputDir containing an ants.csv file and some video files.

-If there is no file called "info" in the subdirectory created in your data directory, something went wrong.
+If there is no copy of the configuration file in the directory after the run, something went wrong.

-Probably want to make OutputDir == like data or something
+Probably want to make OutputDir == data or something

 Also this might be totally wrong so read the code thats the best point of reference.